The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Methodological concept for the Bayesian signal detection test

 \section{Methodological concept for the Bayesian signal detection test}

 The principle of non-constant hazard signal detection tests is built on the assumption that the risk of an AE is time-dependent relative to the prescription of the drug under investigation.

+The method is conceptualized for right-censored time-to-event data.
+Each observation $i$ consists of the time $t_i \in (0, c)$ with $c$ being the censoring time and the binary status $d_i \in \{0,1\}$ indicating whether the AE occurred at $t_i$.
 The parametric distribution is defined by a parameter vector $\Theta$.
-We make use of a subset of parameters $\mathcal{N} \subset \Theta$ on which to define the null-hypothesis of constant hazard and develop the Bayesian signal detection test based on an updated distribution for $\mathcal{N}$ using the HDI+ROPE approach (see sec. \ref{sec:method_for_dev_of_Badr_test}).
-For this we will perform the three steps below:
+We define the null-hypothesis of constant hazard based on a subset of parameters $\mathcal{N} \subset \Theta$ and develop the Bayesian signal detection test (see Figure \ref{fig:concept_signal_detection_test}) based on an updated distribution for $\mathcal{N}$ using the HDI+ROPE approach (see sec. \ref{sec:method_for_dev_of_Badr_test}).
+For development, we will perform the three steps below:

-\begin{enumerate} \item present the power generalized Weibull (PgW) distribution which we will use in this paper and formulate the null-hypothesis, \item describe the BPgWSP test using the HDI+ROPE approach, \item set the prior specification and HDI+ROPE tuning parameters for the BPgWSP test by performing a simulation study (see sec. \ref{sec:simulation_study}). \end{enumerate}
+\begin{enumerate} \item present the power generalized Weibull (PgW) distribution which we will use in this paper and formulate the null-hypothesis, \item describe the BPgWSP test using the HDI+ROPE approach based on a Bayesian estimation, \item set the prior specification and HDI+ROPE tuning parameters for the BPgWSP test by performing a simulation study (see sec. \ref{sec:simulation_study}). \end{enumerate}

-\subsection{Power generalized Weibull distribution:}
+\subsection{Power generalized Weibull distribution}